 - SANE – 811 can put you in touch with the nearest Sexual Assault Nurse Examiner Program (SANE).

 - 811 Nova Scotia – Trusted health advice from a registered nurse, including information on what to do if an incident of sexual violence occurs.

-- Legal advice for Sexual Assault Survivors Program - The program respects survivors’ privacy and their right to make their own decisions.
-Registering is done through an independent agency, 211 Nova Scotia, and participants do not have to report to police or take legal action if they use this service.
+- Legal advice for Sexual Assault Survivors Program – The program respects survivors’ privacy and their right to make their own decisions.
+Registering is done through an independent agency, 211 Nova Scotia.
+Participants don't have to report to police or take legal action if they use this service.

-- Break The Silence Nova Scotia – Find information, resources, services and supports across Nova Scotia on sexual violence, where and/or how to help a friend, training/awareness campaign materials and more.
+- Break the Silence Nova Scotia – Find information, resources, services and supports across Nova Scotia on sexual violence, where and/or how to help a friend, training and awareness campaign materials and more.

 - 211 Nova Scotia – Free, confidential information and referrals to more than 3,000 community and social services across Nova Scotia.
 Available 24/7 in several languages.